 - I recommend using a pork shoulder roast for the best moist, tender meat.
 I wouldn’t recommend using pork loin as the results seem to be dry even if it’s cooked for less time.

 - Don’t use diet soda.
 If you don’t have Coca Cola, on hand, you can substitute Dr. Pepper or Root Beer.
-But don’t use diet/ sugar free sodas for any of them.
+But don’t use diet/ sugar free sodas for any of them, as it typically leaves a bitter taste when cooked.

 - Don’t skip marinating the pork (unless you REALLY have to) even if you have 1 hour, it will help the meat absorb the flavors extra well.